department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medications/research/Discovery/Finding & recommendations/Full report.md

 Besides renewal reminders, when refills are running out or discontinued for any reason, we could also notify patients and inform them of the actions they could take.
 Once the prescriptions are shipped, letting patients know the tracking information is available for CMOP orders and local shipment can make sure they receive their medications on time.

 Supporting Quotes:

-“Another thing is with renewals; it’s being proactive and tell them they’s going to need to do this before it happens.”
+- “Another thing is with renewals; it’s being proactive and tell them they’s going to need to do this before it happens.”

-“We do not have the same service to notify MHV when a local prescription has been shipped.”
+- “We do not have the same service to notify MHV when a local prescription has been shipped.”

-“We don't have refill alerts to notify them yet.”
+- “We don't have refill alerts to notify them yet.”

-“So, when your meds arrive, that's your reminder to request the next one.”
+- “So, when your meds arrive, that's your reminder to request the next one.”

-Recommendations
+## Recommendations

-Recommendation 1: Medication statuses and dates should be in plain language and action oriented, and simply shows how a prescription changes over time.
+#### Recommendation 1: Medication statuses and dates should be in plain language and action oriented, and simply shows how a prescription changes over time.

 Because there are many statuses and dates patients need to track manually, there should be a way to present that information intuitively so that patients know how their prescriptions change over time.

 Here’s an example how that can be presented for prescription refills:

 Next steps:

-Complete designs for this recommendation.
+- Complete designs for this recommendation.

-Work with content team to standardize the content for prescription statuses and dates.
+- Work with content team to standardize the content for prescription statuses and dates.

-Associated finding: 1
+_Associated finding: 1_

-Recommendation 2: Collaborate with the designers and researchers on the flagship mobile team to ensure a unified medication management experience.
+#### Recommendation 2: Collaborate with the designers and researchers on the flagship mobile team to ensure a unified medication management experience.

 As we are building medications on VA.gov, it’s important to check in with the flagship mobile team regularly to ensure a streamlined experience, and we should discuss:

-What are the mobile only features?
+- What are the mobile only features?

-Where do we onboard and off board patients to go from VA.gov to the app, and vice versa?
+- Where do we onboard and off board patients to go from VA.gov to the app, and vice versa?

-Associated finding: 2
+_Associated finding: 2_

-Recommendation 3: Create reminders and notifications that proactively help patients manage their prescriptions.
+#### Recommendation 3: Create reminders and notifications that proactively help patients manage their prescriptions.

 From analyzing the medication management journey from pre-appointment to receiving medications, we can see that there are not many automatic features that assist patients on this journey.
 Auto-refill is not allowed and building renewal in VistA logic is on the roadmap.
 However, creating reminders and notifications might be something we do to fill that gap.
 They can inform patients the statuses of their medications without logging into the platforms or asking their doctors or pharmacist.
 It will make managing medications better and easier for them.

 Next step:

-Work with VA Notify and VEText team to understand how feasible this recommendation is.
+- Work with VA Notify and VEText team to understand how feasible this recommendation is.

-Set up a meeting with Beverly Nelson and Shane Elliott
+- Set up a meeting with Beverly Nelson and Shane Elliott

-Associated findings: 1, 3.1, 4.1, 12
+_Associated findings: 1, 3.1, 4.1, 12_

-Recommendation 4: Work across technical teams to build a digital prescription renewal API that can be used by MHV on VA.gov, AudioCARE, and mobile apps.
+#### Recommendation 4: Work across technical teams to build a digital prescription renewal API that can be used by MHV on VA.gov, AudioCARE, and mobile apps.

 Patients want to renew their prescriptions, and they don’t need to know how the medications are renewed.
 It would be the best to create an action button for renewal on VA.gov, and we figure out the technical pathways to get the prescriptions renewed.
 If the prescriptions can’t be renewed with click a button, we let patients know why and what the next steps are.

 From talking with Dr. Spahn, we learned that they are currently building out logic in the Rx VistA API for requesting renewal.
 This will make the renewal process easier by having an action button like refill.
 AudioCARE currently has the system that allows patients to renew prescriptions with a phone call regardless of Cerner or VistA.
 Understanding both systems and collaborating with both teams will help us develop the renewal feature, and we don’t have to reinvent the wheel.

 Next step:

-Connect the Rx VistA API team to engineers on VA.gov.
+- Connect the Rx VistA API team to engineers on VA.gov.

-Conduct technical discovery on how Rx VistA API can be incorporated with VA.gov.
+- Conduct technical discovery on how Rx VistA API can be incorporated with VA.gov.

-Facilitate and manage multi-tool Digital Medications Management working group to understand other products and planned work.
+- Facilitate and manage multi-tool Digital Medications Management working group to understand other products and planned work.

-Associated finding: 4.1, 4.2
+_Associated finding: 4.1, 4.2_

-Recommendation 5: Build prescriptions tracking feature for CMOP mail orders and local pharmacy orders.
+#### Recommendation 5: Build prescriptions tracking feature for CMOP mail orders and local pharmacy orders.

 Prescription orders come from CMOP and local pharmacy, and CMOP mail orders make up about 95% of the prescriptions.
 We need to integrate both systems for prescription tracking on VA.gov.

 Next step:

-Connect with MHV Pharmacy ByLight engineers and understand their approach on this.
+- Connect with MHV Pharmacy ByLight engineers and understand their approach on this.

-Technical discovery on where we can pull data for local pharmacy tracking.
+- Technical discovery on where we can pull data for local pharmacy tracking.

-Associated finding: 5
+_Associated finding: 5_

-Recommendation 6: Patients should be able to print, download, and view allergies and adverse reactions along with their medications list.
+#### Recommendation 6: Patients should be able to print, download, and view allergies and adverse reactions along with their medications list.

 We learned that allergies and adverse reactions are important for patients and their providers.
 Patients need to have the ability to view, download and print them with the medications list to access them whenever they need.
 This will increase medication safety by helping patients be confident with the medications they are taking.
 Currently, allergies and adverse reactions can be viewed with medications list because it’s not clear how they are related to the medications patients take.
 We also need to design a better viewing experience.

 Next step:

-Complete designs for this recommendation.
+- Complete designs for this recommendation.

-Associated finding: 6
+_Associated finding: 6_

-Recommendation 7: Create content and designs that follow VHA Directive 1164.
+#### Recommendation 7: Create content and designs that follow VHA Directive 1164.

 There are required information about medications we need to follow based on VHA Directive 1164.
 This will ensure w to display essential medications information that patients need.
 The flagship mobile app team recently finished the usability testing on their updated Rx section of the app.
 It’s important that we learn from their findings and implement what designs already works.

 There’s a “notes” section for medication entry, which considers as Patient Generated Health Data (PGHD).
 We won’t be adding it as MVP for this quarter.

 Next step:

-Complete designs for this recommendation.
+- Complete designs for this recommendation.

-Ask the flagship mobile app team for the usability testing findings report.

-Associated finding: 7
+_Associated finding: 7_

-Recommendation 8: Conduct technical discovery on how VistA and MHV pharmacy exchange data.
+#### Recommendation 8: Conduct technical discovery on how VistA and MHV pharmacy exchange data.

 VistA and MHV don’t exchange data in real time.
 This could lead to challenges in displaying accurate medications information, which is crucial for patients to manage their medications.

 Next step:

-Complete the technical discovery.
+- Complete the technical discovery.

-Associated finding: 8
+_Associated finding: 8_

-Recommendation 9: Consolidate all medications in one place, including active, inactive, VA, non-VA, and remote, and display medications in a way that is easy to find.
+#### Recommendation 9: Consolidate all medications in one place, including active, inactive, VA, non-VA, and remote, and display medications in a way that is easy to find.

 Refillable prescriptions are separate from other prescriptions on MHV.
 VA Health and Benefits app doesn’t include inactive medications.
 For prescriptions pass 180 days, patients have to navigate to medical records to access them.
 There are many different places to go to access a complete list of medications, which is time consuming.
 We should consolidate all medications in one place and categorize them in different groups so that patients can easily find their medications and take actions.

 Next steps:

-Complete designs for this recommendation.
+- Complete designs for this recommendation.

-Associated finding: 3.1, 4.1
+_Associated finding: 3.1, 4.1_

 *Note:
 There are no recommendations for Finding 9, 10, and 11 because they are already being worked on by the After Summary Visit Team at OCTO.

-Appendix
+## Appendix

-Research plan
+- Research plan

-Conversation guides
+- Conversation guides

-Interview transcripts
+- Interview transcripts

-Medication management journey map
+- Medication management journey map

-Prescription progress flow with statuses and dates
+- Prescription progress flow with statuses and dates

-MHV Pharmacy, VA Health and Benefits App, and Rx Refill App Comparison Analysis
+- MHV Pharmacy, VA Health and Benefits App, and Rx Refill App Comparison Analysis

-VHA Directive 1164
+- VHA Directive 1164

-List of interviewees
+## List of interviewees

-Rob Durkin - AVS & PVS Engineer
+- Rob Durkin - AVS & PVS Engineer

-Nancy Wilck, Hugo Padilla from Rx Refill App team
+- Nancy Wilck, Hugo Padilla from Rx Refill App team

-Arienne Walters and Harrison Amelang, MHV pharmacy designers from ByLight
+- Arienne Walters and Harrison Amelang, MHV pharmacy designers from ByLight

-Raquel and Tanner, ByLight product owners
+- Raquel and Tanner, ByLight product owners

-Maureen Layden, Physician - Director, VA Medication Reconciliation Initiative
+- Maureen Layden, Physician - Director, VA Medication Reconciliation Initiative

-Eric Spahn, Clinical analyst - Pharmacy Benefits Management, OCC business line owner
+- Eric Spahn, Clinical analyst - Pharmacy Benefits Management, OCC business line owner

-Margo Kabel, VHA Health informatics, program analyst, HCD
+- Margo Kabel, VHA Health informatics, program analyst, HCD

-Lauren Russell, Liz Straghalis from the VA flagship mobile app
+- Lauren Russell, Liz Straghalis from the VA flagship mobile app